KomodoPlatform/dPoW/doc/update060.md

 dPoW 0.6.0 update information

-Please update iguana and ensure your NN infrastructure is ready for S5.
+Please update iguana and ensure your NN infrastructure is ready for Season 6.
 ```
 cd ~/dPoW
 git checkout master